-Put the property manager's contact info into your smart phone and wallet for quick access to answers during your trip.
+Put the rental manager's contact information into your smart phone and wallet for easy access to answers throughout your visit.

 During your Stay

-- Take pictures at your arrival.
-Record the overall condition of the rental property right away.
-If you discover problems, or if fixes are required contact the home manager without delay.
-This may protect against disputes during check out.
+- Record the overall condition of the rental home immediately upon arrival.
+If you find property damage, or if repairs are required get in touch with the rental manager without delay.
+This can protect against disagreements during check out.

 - Ask questions.
-You may need guidance for a fireplace, Television or hot tub.
-Contact your property manager.
-They are there to assist.
-A phone call can save several hours of trouble.
+You could need instructions for a fireplace, Television or hot tub.
+Call your home manager.
+They are there to help.
+A phone call can save several hours of problems.

 - Ask a local.
-Locals are a good source of tips.
-Who better to ask where to get the best pizza, have a great night out, or the best areas for shopping?
+Residents may point you in the right direction.
+Who better to ask where to order the best nachos, have a great night out, or the best areas for shopping?

-- Make sure you protect the property owner (and your things!) by keeping the vacation home locked up when you are away, just like you would in your own home.
+- Make sure that you protect the rental owner (and your things!) by keeping the vacation home secured while you are away, just like you would in your own home.

 When its Time to Leave

-- Clean up a little.
-Although you're having to pay a housekeeping fee, The rental really should be in good condition.
-Kitchen sinks filled with pots and pans, surplus beach sand on the flooring and sticky messes should really be dealt with before you leave.
+- Clean up a bit.
+Even though you're having to pay a housekeeping fee, The rental really needs to be in good condition.
+Sinks brimming with dishes, excessive sand on the floor and sticky messes should really be taken care of before leaving.

 Use Your Experience